LBRY

-LBRY (pronounced "library") is a blockchain-based file-sharing and payment network that powers decentralized platforms, primarily social networks and video platforms.
-In September 2020, Odysee was created, a video hosting platform created and founded by Julian Chandra, an open-source video-sharing website that uses the network, which was split into a separate company on October 1, 2021.
-Video platforms built on LBRY, such as Odysee, have been described as decentralized, fringe alternatives to YouTube.
-Odysee lightly moderates content based on community guidelines; its web site delists videos containing pornography and the promotion of violence and terrorism, although delisted videos remain available on the platform's blockchain data store.
+LBRY (pronounced "library") is a blockchain-based file-sharing and payment network that is primarily used for social networks and video platforms.

-LBRY, Inc.'s CEO was political activist Jeremy Kauffman.
-The company closed in July 2023 after losing a lawsuit from the U.S. Securities and Exchange Commission which found that LBRY had sold unregistered securities.
+The blockchain was managed by LBRY, Inc. from 2015 until 2023, when the company closed after losing a lawsuit from the U.S. Securities and Exchange Commission which found that LBRY had sold unregistered securities.
+In September 2020, the video hosting platform Odysee was created as part of the LBRY project.
+It was split into a separate company on October 1, 2021.
+LBRY, Inc.'s CEO was American libertarian political activist Jeremy Kauffman.

 History

 The LBRY protocol is a decentralized file-sharing and payment network built using blockchain and BitTorrent technology.
 It allows anyone to create an account and register content that cannot be deleted by the company.
 LBRY uses BitTorrent technology to serve content without relying on their own servers by using peer-to-peer file-sharing.
 Creators can record video content to the LBRY blockchain, as well as other digital content including music, images, podcasts, and e-books.
 The LBRY projects are open source.

 In October 2017, LBRY, Inc. released a media hosting site built atop the protocol called spee.ch.
 It stopped being supported in December 2019, in favor of LBRY, Inc.'s LBRY.tv website.
 Odysee, another video website, using their LBRY protocol, entered beta in September 2020 and officially launched that December.
 Odysee was split into a separate corporate entity with its own CEO on October 1, 2021 as LBRY faced a lawsuit from the U.S. Securities and Exchange Commission (SEC).